paulhagstrom/grid_widget/README.md

 jquery-ujs:
 rails.js
-originaly one that says it supports 1.4.3 and 1.4.4
+originally one that says it supports 1.4.3 and 1.4.4

 And then copy gridwidget.css into the stylesheets path as well.
 That can be done with

-rails generate grid_wiget:install
+rails generate grid_widget:install

 Dependency: